open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/automatic.md

       how to do that using a specific version of the extension (1.0.0beta2 in this case):

-      **Installing from source requires proper development environment and few dependendencies:**
+      Installing from source requires proper development environment and few
+      dependencies:

       {{< ot-tabs "Linux (apt)" "MacOS (homebrew)">}}
       {{< ot-tab lang="shell">}} $ sudo apt-get install gcc make autoconf {{< /ot-tab >}}